 The residents appeared to receive care and support which was of a good quality, person centred and promoted their rights.
-However, it was identified that an environmental restriction for one of the residents had not been appropriately reviewed so as to ensure that the restriction in place was the least restrictive and for the shortest duration necessary.
+However, some maintenance was required in the centre which had an impact from an infection control perspective.

 The residents' well-being, protection and welfare was maintained by a good standard of evidence-based care and support.
 A personal support plan reflected the assessed needs of the individual residents and outlined the support required to maximise their personal development in accordance with their individual health, personal and social care needs and choices.
 An annual personal plan review had been completed in the last 12 months in line with the requirements of the regulations.
 Long term and fun goals had been set for each of the residents and there was evidence of monitoring and support to assist residents to reach their goals.